 Today, more disclosures and regulations are mandatory when selling a house.
 That means the number of legal documents you’ll need to juggle is growing.
 The National Association of Realtors (NAR) explains it best, saying:

 “Selling a home typically requires a variety of forms, reports, disclosures, and other legal and financial documents. . . .
 Also, there’s a lot of jargon involved in a real estate transaction; you want to work with a professional who can speak the language.”

-Your agent knows exactly what needs to happen, what all the paperwork means, and can work through it efficiently.
-They’ll help you review the documentation and avoid any costly missteps that could happen if you tackle it on your own.
+A real estate professional knows exactly what needs to happen, what all the paperwork means, and how to work through it efficiently.
+They’ll help you review the documents and avoid any costly missteps that could occur if you try to handle them on your own.

-If you sell without an agent, you’ll also be solely responsible for all negotiations.
-That means you have to coordinate with:
+If you sell without a professional, you’ll also be solely responsible for all the negotiations.
+That means you’ll have to coordinate with:

 The buyer, who wants the best deal possible